skontar/bash-slides/README.md

 ```

 The example slides is a showcase of capabilities and contains slide about  controls.
-You can also see generated PDF.
+You can also open generated PDF of the example slides.

 For running your own slides, use the following: